ktatte01/comp20-ktattersall/messages/README.md

 I have neither collaborated nor discussed this assignment with anyone.

-I spent approximately _ hours completing this assignment.
+I spent approximately 1.5 hours completing this assignment.

-is it possible to request the data from a different origin (e.g., http://messagehub.herokuapp.com/) or from your local machine (from file:///) from using XMLHttpRequest?
-Why or why not?
+It is impossible to request data from a different origin or from your local machine using XMLHttpRequest due to the same origin policy.
+The same origin policy dictates that two pages must have the same port and host in order for the two resources to interact.
+The policy was implemented to prevent malicious security breaches in which information from one website could be supplied to another, less trustworthy website.